Hecatwo/FWR-Remix-for-Stalker-SoC/README.md

 * **Vanilla Hand Models:** Uses standard SoC hand models and maintains full compatibility with arm retexture mods.
 * **Audio Overhaul:** Firing, holstering, and drawing sounds have been updated and mixed with classic SoC audio, replacing older build-era sounds from OLR.
 * **Unique Items Adjustment:** Replaces low-quality NVGs with higher-quality versions and removes the degradation debuffs from all unique weapons.
-* **Easy Porting:** Designed for straightforward installation and modular adaptation into other SoC mods with minimal configuration adjustments.

 ---